What we do

 Hunger and malnutrition impair both physical and mental development in childhood and negatively affect health and physical resilience of adults.
 The main causes of hunger are natural disasters, conflicts and wars, lack of agricultural infrastructure and overuse of the environment.

 Improving food security is central to all projects of VSF-Suisse and essential for a sustainable way out of poverty.

 Worldwide, 734 million people live on less than US $ 1.90 per day and are thus affected by extreme poverty (World Bank, 2018).
 Although the situation has improved considerably in many regions of the world in recent years, people in sub-Saharan Africa continue to be disproportionately affected by extreme poverty.
 Over 50% of the people affected worldwide live in this region.
 In addition, there are millions more who find themselves only just above the poverty line and are facing similar difficulties.
 An estimated 500 million people living in poverty worldwide depend entirely or largely on livestock for their livelihoods (World Bank, 2019).
 And this is where the work of VSF-Suisse comes in: enabling sustainable development through healthy livestock and providing ways out of poverty.

 In pastoral societies animals are often an important financial asset and can be exchanged for other goods.
 They produce food such as milk or eggs and provide meat, wool, leather and fertilizer.
 Animals are also used as work animals or means of transport and play an important cultural role in many rural societies.

 - 42 projects

 - 263 livestock farmers trained

-- 24 Community Animal Health Workers (CAHW) trained and equipped with necessary material
+- 24 animal health assistants trained and supplied with the necessary material

 - 150 grazing committee members trained